Fraud Blocker

 Can you eliminate habits?

-The short answer is no, but you can change your habit or form new ones.
+The short answer is no, but you can change your habits or form new ones.

-Our mind is always looking for new ways to encode a habit, whether it is a good or bad one.
+Our mind is always looking for new ways to encode a habit, whether good or bad.
 We are very good at developing habits, but changing them takes a little more work.

-The mind has better things to focus on, so creating something into a habit makes life easier to deal with.
+The mind has better things to focus on, so creating something into a habit makes life easier.
 Studies have shown that we can only remember four or five items at a time; however, we receive a billion bits of information per second.
-This means that we do not have the capacity to remember basic living habits such as putting clothes on in the morning every single time.
+This means that we cannot remember basic living habits such as putting clothes on in the morning every single time.
 We do things out of habit.
 If you want to change or develop a new habit, you need to understand how the pattern is formed structurally.

 How is a habit developed?